Humans are naturally social beings. And social awareness provides us with the necessary skills needed to “fit in.”

 Mindfulness meditation and other practices for inducing calmness help a lot on your way to becoming connected with other people and your environment.

-The more calm and mindful you are, the better you will become at observing yourself, others, and various situations.
+The more calm and mindful you are, the better you’ll become at observing yourself, others, and various situations.

-Practicing radical forgiveness, in turn, is able to make a lot of difference in not only improving your quality of life but also changing the quality of your consciousness.
+It can make a lot of difference in improving your quality of life and changing the quality of your consciousness.

-If you are able to wholeheartedly forgive others, you will become less likely to get overpowered by difficult social occurrences and will be able to deal with people in a much better way.
+So if you’re able to forgive others wholeheartedly, you’ll become less likely to get overpowered by difficult social occurrences.
+In turn, you’ll be able to deal with people much better.

 #5: Use affirmations, lofty questions, and hypnotherapy